 There are several ways and lifestyle modifications that help you avoid type 2 diabetes and normalize your blood sugar.

-A healthy lifestyle is key to several health-related problems that ultimately cause diabetes.
+A healthy lifestyle is a key to several health-related problems that ultimately cause diabetes.
 Your diet, physical activities, and monitoring your blood sugar levels is your first step.
 A lifestyle change also includes losing weight, which often becomes the root cause of type 2 diabetes.

 It is better to consult your dietitian or nutritionist for a healthy diet.
 They can tell you the correct course of action and make a diet that you must follow for the rest of your life.
 The general rule is to eat fewer calories and say no to refined carbs like bakery items and sweets.
 By consuming more fiber, vegetables, and fruits, you can keep your sugar levels under control.

 Also, do a combination of cardio exercise and strength training like yoga to get better results.
 However, it is better to take some snacks before exercising to maintain your sugar levels.
 Rigorous exercise may cause life-threatening events for people who take medicines to lower their sugar levels.
 Exercise can cause your sugar levels to decline when you are on medication for diabetes rapidly.
-Many people are also reading diet and exercise – can you use them to manage and eliminate diabetes.

-Monitor your blood sugar level regularly
+Monitor your blood sugar level regularly.

 It is necessary to keep a check on your blood sugar level if you have diabetes.
 Ask your doctor to tell you how often to check your blood sugar level and follow his guidelines.

 Here is a list of some known medicines that can normalize your sugar levels.
 Ask your doctor about the ones that you think might benefit you.
-Being proactive with your doctor and your health keeps you informed and helps you to get the best outcome possible.
+Being proactive with your doctor and your health keeps you informed and helps you get the best outcome possible.
 You are the captain of your team, and your doctor is the best player on your team.
 You must keep the lines of communication open and maintain a great relationship with them.

 Doctors give Metformin to type 2 diabetes patients.
 It decreases the secretion of glucose in the liver and improves your body’s response to insulin.
 In type 2 diabetes, the human body does not respond to insulin; this medicine increases your body’s sensitivity to insulin.
 Metformin also has some side effects.
 It may cause diarrhea and nausea, but these symptoms will go away in time.
 You can take it with other oral medications or insulin.